Mining Engineering Bachelor's Degree

 Multidisciplinary Approach

-The Department of Geological and Mining Engineering and Sciences hosts this program.
-We rely on courses and faculty from several engineering departments.
+The Department of Geological and Mining Engineering and Sciences hosts the Mining Engineering degree program and collaborates with several engineering departments on campus.

 Core Course Areas